renren/bundle/README.md

 ----------------------------
 Use nginx and fastcgi provide web access.

-Running in fastcgi as backend of Nginx.

--  Start the fastcgi as daemon
+-  Start the fastcgi as daemon, this is backend of nginx
 src/bundle/bundled -p 9000 -F 40 -d /mnt/mfs

 -  Change Ningx configure file, add: